-The Next Age Institute (NAI) is a partnership between Washington University and the National University of Singapore (NUS) to study, design, and test social innovations.
-NAI will address global challenges facing many families and communities, among them aging populations, rising inequality, globalization of markets, and the shift to information age technologies.
-Through innovation, research, and policy development, NAI will focus on creating a comprehensive body of applied scholarship to address these profound issues.
+The Next Age Institute (NAI) is a global partnership between Washington University and leading universities around the globe to study, design, and test social innovations.
+NAI addresses global challenges facing many families and communities, among them rising inequality, climate change, aging populations, globalization of markets, and the shift to information age technologies.
+Through innovation, research, and policy development, NAI focuses on advancing applied scholarship to inform and promote social and economic development for all.

 The Meaning of Next Age Institute